Questions about Licensing and Renewal

 Kansas law requires a comprehensive background check, including fingerprints, for each individual residing, working or regularly volunteering in a licensed child care home or working with children in a daycare center or school-age program.
+Providers must have their OCA number BEFORE fingerprinting can be done.
+This is required for both home providers and facilities.
 Please visit the Kansas Department of Health and Environment's website for answers to frequently asked questions and deadlines to submit paperwork and fingerprints.

 Background Check Packet Pick-up

-Child care providers can pick up background check packets at the Child Care Licensing office located in the Sunset Drive Office Building (11811 S. Sunset Drive, Olathe) during normal business hours (Monday-Friday, 8 a.m. to 5 p.m.).
-Providers must bring their renewal letter (email or letter) in order to pick up the packets for the child care business.
-This is required for both home providers and child care centers.
+Child care providers who are eligible for license renewal can pick up background check packets at the Child Care Licensing office located in the Sunset Drive Office Building (11811 S. Sunset Drive, Olathe) during normal business hours (Monday-Friday, 8-11:30 a.m. and 12:30-5 p.m.) or by calling 913-477-8339 to schedule a pick-up on weekdays before 8 a.m.
+Packets are also available 30 minutes prior to the start of all evening child care licensing classes.